MCantuncer/rate-limiter/README.md

 📚 Used stack: NodeJS (TS), Redis

 🏠 Redis stores generated uuid data by email and first request date and total request count in specified minutes (**_PER_X_MINUTES_**: can be changed in **.env**)

+You can run it as followings:

+- docker compose build
+- docker compose up
+- visit http://localhost:8000 via browser or Postman like platform.
+- it's good to go 🚀